edupaulos/audio-player/README.md

 1. Clone the repository: `git clone https://github.com/edupaulos/audio-player.git`;
 2. Enter in the project folder: `cd audio-player`;
-3. Run `yarn wizard` ✨ -> this will install depencencies and run the project;
+3. Run `yarn wizard` ✨ -> this will install dependencies and run the project;

 ## Usage